isha-archives/dwara/README.md

 # Dwara

+**A general purpose framework for the management, storage and processing of digital data, with a focus on enabling the activities needed for digital preservation**

 --------------
 What is Dwara?
 --------------

-Dwara is a general purpose framework for the management, storage and processing of digital data, with a focus on enabling the activities needed for digital preservation.

 For the purpose of product comparison, Dwara can be viewed as sitting somewhere between the following types of system: